sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 A couple notes for those with name that contain hyphens (like Amir's) but go by a shorter version (Amir is short for Amir-Reza).
 My training plan had "Amir-Reza", while my I-94 has "Amir", while my passport has "Amir Reza".
 When applying for my SSN, I ran into some issues since each document had a slightly different variation, but the lady at the counter was nice enough to do it anyway.
 Bottom line: Always use your full name (exclude hyphens since hyphens are not used in government registries) when applying for, as well dealing with any documents you'll need for your SSN.

 Ensure your full name is on the mailbox that the Social Security Card will be delivered to.
 If your full name is not on the mailbox, USPS will return your card back to the Social Security Administration processing centre to be shredded.
 If your mailbox is part of a shared "super mailbox", taping your full name to the inside of your mailbox door seems to work well.

+As of February 14th, 2022, it appears that it is possible to mail your SSN to your company's office instead of your home's mailbox.
+Just fill in your office's address in the "Mailing Address" section of the SS-5.
+This was attempted in NYC thru the Manhattan office, and made it a lot more convenient to collect the card because we didn't have unfettered access to our house's mailbox.

+Also note that during Covid, it has become necessary to call ahead for an appointment.
+Look up your local SSA office online, and call their number (not the general hotline!) to schedule an appointment.
+It appears that you can only call for an appointment 14 days after you arrive, at which point they will give you an appointment another 10-14 days later, so be sure to factor this extra 20-28 day delay into your plans, especially if your employer cannot pay you without the SSN.

 Once you receive your SSN, it is important to let your bank know, so you start building a credit score in the U.S. Also make sure you let your employer know.